 - Remain hydrated – drink plenty of distilled or filtered water.
 Add cucumber for extra benefits

 - Include plenty of fibre in your diet – don’t fall for the low-fibre lie!
-We need plenty of fibre – if you can’t get enough, eat some chia seeds soaked, or take psyllium husks – they detoxify the body by moving waste out faster
+We need plenty of fibre.
+If you can’t get enough, eat some soaked chia seeds or take psyllium husks.
+They detoxify the body by moving waste out faster.

 - Look after your liver – taking Milk Thistle daily is a good habit to get into